bruno-srio/portfolio/README.md

 -

 ## Little note:
 One more thing, just to let everyone know, some comments are written in Brazilian Portuguese, as this is my native language.
 This includes all the portfolio content as well.
-If someone have a hard time reading something, I suggest translating or just ignored it. :)
+If someone has a hard time reading something, I suggest translating it or just ignoring it. :)